 Upon making this discovery Mel was rushed into theatre to have surgical halo fitted to fully immobilise her skull and neck, keeping her safe until the fusion surgery.

-This surgery was much more extensive than expected and involved a decompression (skull bone removal) followed by fusion of the skull and ENTIRE Cervical spine, to thoracic level 1, with titanium rods, plates and two large ribs as bone grafts.
+This surgery was much more extensive than expected and involved a decompression (skull bone removal) followed by fusion of the skull and ENTIRE Cervical spine, to thoracic level 1, with titanium rods, plates and two of her ribs as bone grafts.
 Lots of traction had to be applied to realign all the bones into a position where the brainstem was not going to be compressed causing seizures, and Mel was kept in the halo and ventilated in an induced coma following the 10hr surgery.

 During this surgery it became apparent that Mel’s lower spine and pelvis were also dangerously unstable and were dislocating during the Cervical surgery, resulting in fears that she may become paralysed.
 So the decision was made to fuse her spine 2-3weeks later after a short recovery period.